azavea/nyc-trees/README.md

 First, update the following parameters for the CloudFormation tiler stack in `deployment/troposphere/parameters/staging_tiler.json`:

-- `GlobalNotificationsARN`: Created by the VPC stack
+- `GlobalNotificationsARN`: One of the prerequisites listed above
-- `TileServerInstanceProfile`: One the prerequisites listed above
+- `TileServerInstanceProfile`: One of the prerequisites listed above
 - `elbTileServer` - Created by the VPC stack
 - `sgTileServer` - Created by the VPC stack
 - `TileServerSubnets`: Created by the VPC stack (public subnets)